paoyangchen-laboratory/methgo/docs/guide.rst

 -d, --depth <INT>
 """""""""""""""""

-Set the minimum read depth, the default value is 4
+Minimum depth of reads desired, default is 4

 -p, --pmtsize <INT>
 """""""""""""""""""

-Set the size of promoter, the default value is 1,000
+Size of promoter, default is 1,000

 -h, --help
 """"""""""